Compare Unlimited Data Mobile Plans in Australia Background

 Is unlimited data really ‘unlimited’?

-The Australian Competition and Consumer Commission (ACCC) has cracked down over what constitutes ‘unlimited’ data, threatening fines for misleading advertisements.
-The end result is that the big three telcos have removed ‘unlimited’ from its advertising.
+The Australian Competition and Consumer Commission (ACCC) has cracked down on what constitutes ‘unlimited’ data, threatening fines for misleading advertisements.
+The end result is that the big three telcos have removed ‘unlimited’ from their advertising.
 Instead, you’ll see terms like ‘full speed data’, ‘data at no extra cost’ and so on.
-Vodafone has previously described its plans as ‘endless’ data — avoiding the prickly term ‘unlimited’ altogether — but in September 2020, rebranded its plans as offering ‘infinite’ data.
+Vodafone previously described its plans as ‘endless’ data — avoiding the prickly term ‘unlimited’ altogether — but in September 2020, rebranded its plans as offering ‘infinite’ data.

 Former ACCC Chair Rod Sims said that this crackdown has put the three telcos on notice.
 “With much higher penalties now available for breaches of consumer law, I hope they will take their obligations more seriously.
 From now on consumer law penalties will seriously affect their bottom line, and we will not hesitate to seek the highest possible penalties.”